|Nutrition Facts (per serving)|

 The classic Korean fish stew is traditionally known as maeun-tang, which means "spicy" and "soup" or "stew" in the Korean language.
 The stew is a little bit spicy, a little sweet, and has dozens of variations.
-Any number of types of fish can be used, including cod, red snapper, halibut, yellow croaker, corvina, sea bass or pollack, but try to go to a fishmonger, so you can have the fish head for the broth, even if you have it cleaned and filleted for you.
+Any number of types of fish can be used, including cod, red snapper, halibut, yellow croaker, corvina, sea bass or pollack.
+Try to go to a fishmonger so you can have the fish head for the broth, even if you have it cleaned and filleted for you.